 Olive oil is a staple part of the Mediterranean diet and is loaded with health benefits.
 One major plus is that it’s high in antioxidants, which, among other things, can reduce inflammation and lower the risk of heart disease.

 But, research has also suggested that olive oil may help to protect against cancer.
-This study revealed that people who consumed higher amounts of olive oil were at lower risk of developing breast cancer and cancer of the digestive system than those who consumed the least.
+This study revealed that people who consumed higher amounts of extra virgin olive oil were at a lower risk of developing breast cancer, particularly in the context of the Mediterranean diet.

-Another study reviewed cancer rates across 28 different countries from all areas of the world.
+Another study reviewed cancer rates across 28 countries worldwide.
 It found that areas where the intake of olive oil was higher had decreased rates of colorectal cancer.
+This research also supports olive oil’s protective action against this type of cancer.

 5. Citrus fruits

 One study found that participants who ate higher amounts of citrus fruits were at lower risk of developing cancer of the digestive and respiratory tracts.
-Other research has also associated intake of citrus fruits with a reduced risk of pancreatic cancer.
+Other research has also associated citrus fruit intake with a reduced risk of lung cancer.

 This study showed that having at least three servings of citrus fruit each week lowered the risk of developing stomach cancer by 28%.